bobanetwork/boba/boba-docs/docs/99_faq.md

 For more information on Boba’s testnet and fountain, [check out our documentation](./addresses/network-eth).

 ### I am trying to run Boba Network locally and I am able to run unit tests.
-However, integration tests give an error:

-`./scripts/wait-for-sequencer.sh is getting timed out.
-Any Solutions?`
+However, integration tests give an error (`./scripts/wait-for-sequencer.sh is getting timed out`):

 Please run `docker-compose logs`, as well as integration tests, and send us the output of the logs and test results via our [Discord server](https://boba.eco/discord).